Sensory gardens funding for people with disabilities in Offaly announced

 Sensory gardens are designed to stimulate the senses.
 The plants and the materials are specifically chosen to stimulate the senses of sight, smell, touch, taste and sound.
 While sensory gardens are popular with the entire community, they are particularly beneficial to children and adults with Disabilities.

-Deputy Cowen commented, "I was delighted to receive confirmation from my party colleague and Minister of State for Disabilities, Anne Rabbitte, that the Rehab Group located in Millbrook House, Crinkle, Birr are one of 65 successful applicants and as a result will receive €20,000 as part of this tranche of funding.
+Deputy Barry Cowen welcomed the news saying, "I was delighted to receive confirmation from my party colleague and Minister of State for Disabilities, Anne Rabbitte, that the Rehab Group located in Millbrook House, Crinkle, Birr are one of 65 successful applicants and as a result will receive €20,000 as part of this tranche of funding.

 "There is so much evidence that highlights how sensory supports including sensory gardens improve the quality of life of people with disabilities, as well as provide an accessible space to enjoy.